shagunsingh09/Amazon.project/README.md

 # Development project
-this is my Amazon end to end project );
+this is my development end to end project );